dmitriylogunov/robobloq-light/README.md

 # roboblq-light

 Control ROBOBLOQ USB ambient LED strips - the kind shipped with the SyncLight Windows app - directly over HID.
-No SyncLight running, no proprietary software in the loop.
+No SyncLight required.

+Purpose: Allows scheduling of strip colours.
+Adds softer colour presets, as opposed to the built-in sharp monochrome colours.

+Tested on Windows 11, but being cross-platform and open-source, can be adapted to Ubuntu, Raspberry Pi, or anything else.

 Reverse-engineered from SyncLight's Electron `app.asar`.
 Tested on the strip identifying as `VID=0x1A86 / PID=0xFE07`, manufacturer "ROBOBLOQ", product "USBHID".